IanFeldman/ssd/README.md

 2025 CPE senior project exploring nonvolatile storage.

 ## nor
 512kb flash memory storage device.
-Interface over UART 9600 baud.
-Program with avrdude + ISP.
+Interface over UART at 9600 baud.
+Compile with SDCC and program with avrdude.
 See hardware schematic for details.

 ### Usage:
 Read an address: ```r[address]```\